mweststrate/relative-deps/README.md

 ```

 In general, this doesn't add to much overhead, since usually relative-deps is able to determine rather quickly (~0.5 sec) that there are no changes.

+### Configuration alternatives

+You can configure `relative-deps` in few ways, depends on your prefference:

+- a `relativeDependencies` property in package.json
+- a `.relativeDependenciesrc` file in JSON or YAML format
+- a `.relativeDependenciesrc.json` file
+- a `.relativeDependenciesrc.yaml`, `.relativeDependenciesrc.yml`, or `.relativeDependenciesrc.js` file
+- a ``relativeDependencies.config.js`` file exporting a JS object

 ## Adding a relative dependency